Mothra

-Mothra (Japanese: モスラ, Hepburn: Mosura) is a giant monster, or kaiju, which first appeared in Ishirō Honda's 1961 film of the same name, produced and distributed by Toho.
-Mothra has appeared in several Toho tokusatsu films, often as a recurring monster in the Godzilla franchise.
-She is typically portrayed as a colossal sentient larva (caterpillar) or imago, accompanied by two miniature fairies speaking on her behalf.
+Mothra (Japanese: モスラ, Hepburn: Mosura) is a moth-like giant monster, or kaiju, who first appeared in the 1961 serialized novella The Luminous Fairies and Mothra, written by Takehiko Fukunaga, Shin'ichirō Nakamura and Yoshie Hotta, which later the same year was adapted into the film Mothra, directed by Ishirō Honda and produced and distributed by Toho.
+Mothra has appeared in several tokusatsu films, often as a recurring monster in the Godzilla franchise.
+She is typically portrayed as a colossal sentient moth, who hatches from her egg in her larval caterpillar form, before cocooning herself with silk to become a winged adult (imago) form accompanied by two miniature humanoid twin fairies speaking on her behalf.
 Unlike several other Toho monsters, Mothra is a largely heroic character, having been variously portrayed as a protector of her own island culture, the Earth and Japan.
 Mothra's design is influenced by silkworms, their imagos, and those of giant silk moths in the family Saturniidae.
 The character is often depicted hatching offspring (in some cases, twins) when approaching death, a nod to the Saṃsāra doctrine of numerous Indian religions.

+Outside of the Godzilla series, Mothra was the central figure of a trilogy of films starting with Rebirth of Mothra (1996).
+Mothra also appears in American studio Legendary Pictures' Monsterverse series, alongside other Toho monsters like Godzilla, Rodan, and King Ghidorah in the films, Godzilla: King of the Monsters (2019) and Godzilla x Kong: The New Empire (2024).

+Though Mothra is generally portrayed as female, male individuals of her species have also been featured in the franchise, including Battra in Godzilla vs. Mothra (1992), the offspring in the Rebirth of Mothra film trilogy, referred to as Mothra Leo by song in the film, and a male Mothra larva who appears alongside his non-identical twin sister in Godzilla: Tokyo S.O.S.
+(2003).

 Mothra is one of Toho's most popular monsters and second only to Godzilla in her total number of film appearances.
-Polls taken during the early 1990s indicated that Mothra was particularly popular among women who were, at the time, the largest demographic among Japan's movie-going audience, a fact that prompted the filming of 1992's Godzilla vs. Mothra, which was the best-attended Toho film since King Kong vs. Godzilla.
+Polls taken during the early 1990s indicated that Mothra was particularly popular among women who were, at the time, the largest demographic among Japan's movie-going audience, a fact that prompted the filming of 1992's Godzilla vs. Mothra, which was the best-attended Toho film since King Kong vs. Godzilla (1962).
 IGN listed Mothra as #3 on its "Top 10 Japanese Movie Monsters" list, while Complex listed the character as #7 on its "The 15 Most Badass Kaiju Monsters of All Time" list.

-Though Mothra is generally portrayed as female, male individuals of her species have also been featured in the franchise, including Battra in Godzilla vs. Mothra, and a male Mothra larva who appears alongside his non-identical twin sister in Godzilla: Tokyo S.O.S.

 Overview

 Name

 The name Mothra (モスラ) is the suffixation of "-ra" to the English word "moth"; since the Japanese language does not have dental fricatives, it is approximated "Mosura" in Japanese.
-The "ra" suffix follows the precedent set by Godzilla (Gojira), which in turn is derived from "whale" (kujira), which serves to indicate the character's enormous size.
+The "ra" suffix follows the precedent set by Godzilla (Gojira), which in turn is derived from "whale" (鯨, kujira), which serves to indicate the character's enormous size.

 Dican International Pictures entitled the movie Godzilla vs. the Thing, probably to avoid legal action from Columbia Pictures, which had released the original Mothra.